Epidemic Population Games And Perturbed Best Response Dynamics: Motivation and Comparative Literature Review

 \section{Motivation and Comparative Literature Review}

 In this work, we investigate agent decision-making in epidemic processes where the agents' strategy selection is determined by PBR models.
 Our study is motivated by prevalent empirical observations, as exemplified in \cite{Mao2017}, which indicate that the Nash equilibrium is not an accurate predictor of human decision-making processes.
-We provide a review of prior studies on epidemic models and perturbed best response models.
+We provide a review of prior studies on epidemic models and PBR models.

-There are a number of recent studies that investigated the problem of managing an epidemic using control theory: di Lauro et al.~\cite{diLauro2021} and Sontag~\cite{Sontag2021An-explicit-for} studied the problem of identifying the optimal timing for non-pharmaceutical interventions (NPIs), such as quarantine and lockdowns, to minimize the peak infections.
+There are a number of recent studies that investigated the problem of managing an epidemic using control theory: di Lauro et al.~\cite{diLauro2021} and Sontag~\cite{Sontag2021An-explicit-for} studied the problem of identifying the optimal timing for non-pharmaceutical interventions (NPIs), e.g., quarantine and lockdowns, to minimize the peak infections.
 Al-Radhawi et al. \cite{Al-Radhawi2021} examined the problem of tuning NPIs to regulate infection rates as an adaptive control problem and investigated the stability of disease-free and endemic steady states.
 Godara et al. \cite{Godara2021A-control-theor} studied the problem of controlling the infection rate to minimize the total cost till herd immunity is attained as an optimal control problem subject to a constraint on the fraction of infectious population.
-However, these studies did not consider the strategic decision-making.
+But, these studies did not consider the strategic decision-making.

-Several recent studies employed game theory, including evolutionary or population games, to study epidemic processes with strategic agents \cite{amaral_epidemiological_2020, Bauch2004, d'Onofrio2011, hota_game-theoretic_2019,kabir_evolutionary_2020, Khazaei2021}.
+Several recent studies employed game theory, including evolutionary or population games, to study epidemic processes with strategic agents \cite{amaral_epidemiological_2020, Bauch2004, d'Onofrio2011, hota_game-theoretic_2019,kabir_evolutionary_2020, 10117559, Khazaei2021}.
 For instance, \cite{amaral_epidemiological_2020} studied the effect of risk perception on whether individuals choose to self-quarantine or not, and how increased perceived risks could lead to multiple infection peaks.
 Khazaei et al.~\cite{Khazaei2021} adopted the SEIR epidemic model with the replicator dynamics to study the interplay between the underlying epidemic state and the behavioral response of a single population.
 They showed that as the disease prevalence changes over time, the level of public cooperation varies as well in response, which results in oscillations of infection level.